CrowdArt/Token/README.md

   * Use in queries (with `in` and `not in` term) to filter resutls
   * Convert a set to a list by passing it as a parameter to a list constructor
   * Add all items in a list to a set using the set `addAll` method
+* Custom settings are ideal for application configuration data
 ## Apex Code Analysis Tool
 * [Gearset](https://gearset.com/)
 * [Toolkit for Salesforce](https://cloudtoolkit.co/)